Gloria Inés Ramírez

-Gloria Inés Ramírez Rios (born 8 June 1956) is a Colombian politician, teacher and trade unionist, member of the Colombian Communist Party.
-Since 11 August 2022, she has held the position of Minister of Labour of her country, in the government of Gustavo Petro.
+Gloria Inés Ramírez Rios (born 8 June 1956) is a Colombian trade unionist, professor, and politician who served as Minister of Labor from 2022 to 2025.
+A member of the Colombian Communist Party, Ramírez resigned from her position as Minister of Labor in February 2025.
+She previously served as a Senator from 2006 to 2014.

-She was president of the Colombian Federation of Education Workers (FECODE) and a member of the executive committee of the Central Union of Workers of Colombia (CUT).
-Between 2006 and 2014 she served as a senator.
+Born in Filadelfia, Caldas, Ramírez served as president of the Colombian Federation of Educators.
+She was a member of the Workers Central Union.

 Early life

 She was born on 8 June 1956, in Filadelfia, Caldas.
 She has a degree in physics and mathematics from the Technological University of Pereira.

 In her life as an educator, she has performed her role in mostly public institutions, which led her to see the reality of the country in which she lived: the conditions in which the classes were taught, the state of health of the children, the infrastructure of campuses, etc. From a very young age she was linked to the left, thus militating in the Colombian Communist Party and the Patriotic Union.

 In addition, he has held positions within trade unionism; being president of the Colombian Federation of Educators (FECODE), and member of the executive committee of the Central Union of Workers of Colombia (CUT).
 She has also been a defender of women's rights, female emancipation and gender equality.